XiyuanWu/Application_of_Python/README.md

 ## Nocturne Projects Intro

-This is a series total of 10 Python classes that include varies of content, taken in 2021.
-Since this was done two years and more ago, I'm reviewing them right now.
+This is a series total of 10 Python class that include vaies of content, taken on 2021.
+Since this is done 2 year and more ago, I'm reviewing them right now.

 <img src="Element/Banner.jpg" width="950" style="height:auto;">

-Below is the course list:
+Below is course list:

 ## Courses